I relive the last time there was anything decent on TV – the day democracy peaked.

 There’s a freeze in the phone vote here, with a third place rosette coming in the shape of a hammer to Eoghan Quigg’s porcelain heart.
 Now, it’s just JLS and Alexandra.
 History is already made – but who’s getting pride of place in the ledger?
 First, they need to sing for us the tune that will, if they win, take them to Number 1.
 The winner’s song in 2008 added an extra layer of controversy to a series that was certainly entertaining enough not to need it.
 The decision by Cowell and his minions to give the winning act a cover of Leonard Cohen’s ‘Hallelujah’ – or at least some of it, the original version has more verses than Blackpool beach has grains of sand – caused controversy among musoes and men emitting extreme divorced energy, as if this new rendition would somehow make Cohen’s disappear.
 A year later, this mild frustration would boil over into enmity and inspire a successful Facebook campaign to deny winner Joe McElderry the top spot, but for now, the protest took the form of supporting another cover of ‘Hallelujah’, by Jeff Buckley, which Cohen himself had described as definitive.
 The optics are quite disturbing when viewed through a 2021 lens – a cover by a white American man being championed over a version that could legitimately change the lives of either a young Black woman or a group of four Black Londoners leaves a nasty taste.
 Quite what Jeff Buckley himself would’ve made of being used as a weapon in a rather milquetoast campaign against light entertainment is unknown – he’d died a year earlier.
 Regardless, each act comes forth and sings their version.
 JLS are up first and it’s a decent enough performance, albeit somewhat weedy and muted.
 Aston’s usually impressive pop voice seems lost in the mix, and the other boys’ backing vox add little.
 Marvin does, however, look the second most handsome he has ever looked (he will top this a year later performing with Alexandra, but perhaps we will discuss this another time).
 Yet, stranger things have happened and the Westlife-esque arrangement won’t have done them any harm

 And now, the results.
-Thankfully someone has had the foresight to upload the last ten minutes of the final to YouTube, so you don’t have to take my word for it.
+Thankfully someone has had the foresight to upload the final to YouTube, so you don’t have to take my word for it.
 Here’s the last ten minutes: